 The poster was created under the direction of Dr. Michael Schwebel, a joint community resilience and climate adaptation specialist for the UCI and NJSGC.

-Click here to download a full-size PDF.
-To request a printed copy, contact Dr. Schwebel at email@example.com.
+Download a full-size PDF of the infographic.
+To request a printed copy, contact Dr. Schwebel at firstname.lastname@example.org.

 A pair of gallery exhibitions at Monmouth University this fall will explore the beauty and complexity of the coastal environment along the Jersey Shore.
 Both events are free and open to the public.
 Listing information below provided by the